Western Saharan clashes (2020–present): Foreign governments

-Azerbaijan, Bahrain, the Central African Republic, Comoros, the Democratic Republic of the Congo, Chad, Djibouti, Equatorial Guinea, Gabon, the Gambia, Haiti, Jordan, Kuwait, Liberia, Oman, Qatar, São Tomé and Príncipe, Saudi Arabia, Senegal, Sierra Leone, Turkey, Yemen (Hadi government), and the United Arab Emirates voiced their support for Morocco, while Guyana withdrew its recognition of the SADR.
+Azerbaijan, Bahrain, the Central African Republic, Comoros, the Democratic Republic of the Congo, Chad, Djibouti, Equatorial Guinea, Gabon, the Gambia, Haiti, Jordan, Kuwait, Liberia, Oman, Qatar, São Tomé and Príncipe, Saudi Arabia, Senegal, Sierra Leone, Turkey, Yemen, and the United Arab Emirates voiced their support for Morocco, while Guyana withdrew its recognition of the SADR.

-The Foreign Ministry of the State of Palestine said it "does not interfere in the internal affairs of the brotherly Arab countries".
+The foreign ministry of the Palestine said it "does not interfere in the internal affairs of the brotherly Arab countries".
 Egypt, Mauritania, Russia, and Spain have all urged both parties to respect the ceasefire.

 South Africa, Algeria and Namibia backed the Polisario Front, accused Morocco of violating the ceasefire and urged the UN to appoint a new Western Sahara envoy to restart talks.
 Algeria also sent 60 tons of food and medical aid to the refugees in Western Sahara.
 On the other hand, Spain's second deputy prime minister Pablo Iglesias Turrión, Cuba, and Venezuela have stated that they supported the right to self-determination of the Sahrawis.